FTI PROGRAM:

 - The adult lookout must account for all canoers at the end of the session.

-- All participants must wear River Shoes.
+- All participants must wear an appropriately sized PFD and river shoes.

-· NO BARE FEET!
+- NO BARE FEET!
 RIVER SHOES MUST BE WORN (ANY TYPE OF CLOSED TOE FOOTWEAR).
 NO EXCEPTIONS.

-FISHING WITH TREASURE ISLAND CHARTERS BY FTI:
+FISHING WITH TREASURE ISLAND CHARTERS BY FTI: TICS RUN PROGRAM

-- Climb aboard the barge for a one hour fishing excursion with our qualified Captain and fishing guide.
+- Climb aboard the barge for a one-hour fishing excursion with our qualified Captain and fishing guide.

 - Available on Saturdays-8:00-9:00 am and 9:00-10:00 am.